mjpclab/react-tabber/README.md

 ## Use CSS bundled version
 For module environment, importing module `react-tabber/with-css` instead of `react-tabber`.

 For global variable mode, referencing the '-with-css' bundle file.
+Variable name will be `ReactTabberWithCss` insteadof `ReactTabber`.

 ## Use standalone CSS file
 Copying or referencing source CSS files under `src/css/` directory.